Scale-free localization and PT symmetry breaking from local non-Hermiticity

-where $\Delta_{12}$ represents the energy gap and $d_x, d_y$ are functions of the involved modes and the perturbation.
-At the degenerate point $\Delta_{12}=0$, the eigenvalue of the effective Hamiltonian is $\pm i g\sqrt{d_x^2+d_y^2}$, namely the PT symmetry is broken as long as $g\neq 0$, agreeing with the vanishing threshold in Fig.~\ref{fig:PTbreaking_OBC} (a) (in the $t_2>t_1/4$ regime).
-Here, one should notice that the vanishing PT breaking threshold is attributed to the inversion anti-symmetry of perturbation, which can couple equal-energy modes of opposite parity.
+where $\Delta_{12}$ represents the energy gap, and $d_x, d_y$ are functions of the involved modes and the perturbation.
+At the degenerate point $\Delta_{12}=0$, the eigenvalue of the effective Hamiltonian is $\pm i g\sqrt{d_x^2+d_y^2}$, namely, the $PT$ symmetry is broken if $g\neq 0$, agreeing with the vanishing threshold in Fig.~\ref{fig:PTbreaking_OBC} (a) (in the $t_2>t_1/4$ regime).
+Here, one should notice that the vanishing $PT$ breaking threshold is attributed to the inversion anti-symmetry of perturbation, which can couple equal-energy modes of opposite parity.
 When an inversion symmetric non-Hermitian perturbation is considered, it would mix gapped modes belonging to the same parity.
 The perturbation needs to be strong enough to overcome the gap, which corresponds to a finite threshold \cite{supplemental}.

-\textit{Conclusion}.--- We show that a local non-Hermitian perturbation in Hermitian lattices can generically induce scale-free localization for continuous-spectrum eigenstates.
-Furthermore, given PT symmetry, we show that scale-free localization emerges in (and only in) the PT broken phase.
-The continuous-spectrum PT breaking arising from local perturbation is highly sensitive to boundary conditions.
-Specifically, it can occur under PBC as long as the non-Hermitian term exceeds certain threshold; however, quite unexpectedly, PT breaking under OBC requires certain condition in the band structure.
+\textit{Conclusions}.
+We show that a local non-Hermitian perturbation in Hermitian lattices can generically induce scale-free localization for continuous-spectrum eigenstates.
+Furthermore, the same mechanism can generate a collection of exponentially localized modes when the local non-Hermitian perturbation sits at a finite distance to the boundary, and the number of these modes is proportional to the distance.
+When $PT$ symmetry is present, we show that the scale-free localization emerges simultaneously with the $PT$ breaking.
+The continuous-spectrum $PT$ breaking (associated with scale-free modes) arising from local boundary perturbation is dictated by a concise criterion based on band structure.